inet-framework/inet-showcases/docs/visualizer/physicallinkactivity/index.md

 ---
 layout: page
 title: Visualizing Physical Link Activity
-hidden: true
 ---

 ## Goals

-In INET simulations, it is often advantageous to be able to show traffic between network nodes.
+With INET simulations, it is often useful to be able to visualize network traffic.
 For this task, there are several visualizers in INET, operating at various levels of the network stack.
-In this showcase, we demonstrate working of `PhysicalLinkVisualizer` that can provide graphical feedback about physical layer level traffic.
+In this showcase, we demonstrate working of `PhysicalLinkVisualizer` that can provide graphical feedback about physical layer traffic.

-The showcase consists of three simulation models each demonstrating different features of physical link visualization.
+The showcase consists of three simulation models, each demonstrating different features of the physical link visualizer.

 INET version: `3.6`<br>
 Source files location: <a href="https://github.com/inet-framework/inet-showcases/tree/master/visualizer/physicallinkactivity" target="_blank">`inet/showcases/visualizer/physicallinkactivity`</a>